VanshikaGupta001/Resources/README.md

 # Resources

-A Collection of Publicly Available Resources Compiled by the QC Club for Beginners interested in pursuing Quantum Computing
+A Collection of Publicly Available Resources Compiled by QC @ IITI for beginners interested in pursuing Quantum Computing.

 > [!NOTE]
-> If any of the below links are broken, please raise an issue!
+> If any of the links given below are broken, please [raise an issue](https://github.com/qc-iiti/qc-Resources/issues)!

 ---